anjurgupta/HAB-LLM/README.md

 # **Harnessing Vision-Language Models for Improved Detection and Analysis of Harmful Algal Blooms (HAB)**

 </div>
 <img src="./img/abstract.jpg" alt="Project Banner" width="800">
 This repository contains data for the VLM-HAB dataset.
-All images are sized: 1000x1000.

 Paper link: Coming soon.
 **By: Dr. Anju R. Gupta and Jamal Ansary**

-## Replicating Results

-### Using Replicate
+## visual grouding (VG) using replicate

 To reproduce our results using Replicate: